roma-glushko/magento2-training-camp/README.md

 The `Computer Keyboard` should contain two products with computer keyboard params (name, SKU, image, short description, description ...).
 The merchant wants to see the store portfolio (screenshots and descriptions from storefront).

+#### CAT2.
+Task

+Create a category "Woman Clothes" that will show content of CMS block instead of product list.

+#### CAT3.
+TASK

+Create a category "Cart Parts" with three subcategories: "Volvo", "BMW", "Mercedes".

+### CAT4.
+TASK

+Create a "Music" category and specify information for search engines.
+Make sure information is on the frontend page.

 ### Products

 ## Sales (SAL)